 " was stated to be a "straightforward rock record" by the band, with a focus on catchy, more upbeat songs.
 However, it caused some alarm

-Not to be confused with the American Film Institute, best known for their stuck-in-the-past "100 Years, 100 Movies" lists.
+Not to be confused with the American Film Institute.
 Lead singer Davey Havok and lead guitarist Jade Puget also head an electronic

 side project, Blaqk Audio.

 - Adam Carson – drums, backing vocals (1991–present)

 - Hunter Burgan – bass guitar, keyboards, programming, backing vocals (1997–present)

 - Jade Puget – lead guitar, keyboards, programming, backing vocals (1998–present)

 - Vic Chalker – bass, backing vocals (1991–1992)

 - Geoff Kresge – bass, backing vocals (1992–1997)

 - Mark Stopholese – guitars, backing vocals (1991–1998)

 - Shut Your Mouth and Open Your Eyes (1997)